Brauckhoff/Group-Project/README.md

 ```
 - structure of output filename: `<assembler>_<assembly>_tRNA.txt`

-combine all tRNA gene prediction results in one file: see shell script `tRNA.sh`
+combine all tRNA gene prediction results in one file: see shell script `rRNA_tRNA.sh`

 ### Barrnap
 - for rRNA gene prediction